UPDATED 8/18/2021, Original Post: January 18, 2018

-If you are arrested on assault charges in Texas, it is important to understand the legal process that you will have to go through.
+If you are arrested on assault charges in Texas, it is crucial to understand the legal process you will have to go through.
 This way, you’ll be more prepared at each step of the journey and give yourself a better chance of achieving a positive outcome.

 Appearing before a judge